Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

 Scans the MySQL/MariaDB error log for warnings, errors, startup, and shutdown events.
 Works even when the database is down by reading the log file directly.
 Uses a cache to remember the log file location in case the database becomes unavailable.

-**Alerting Logic:**

-* CRIT if the log contains "error" lines
-* WARN if the log contains "warning" lines
-* WARN if a log file is configured but does not exist
-* WARN if the log file size is >= 32 MiB

 **Data Collection:**

 * Tries to determine the log file location automatically via `SHOW GLOBAL VARIABLES` (`log_error`, `hostname`, `datadir`), falling back to several well-known paths